The

 greatly from seasonality.
 Only one or two sites will be able to stand out

-and make their business profitable if they can attain a
+from the crowd and make their business profitable if they can attain a

 sufficient number of clients and bookings throughout the year.